multiversx/mx-deprecated-dapp-core-components/README.md

 ### Login hooks
 If needed, the Login UI can be bypassed using a custom UI, and opt in for the login hooks, which expose a trigger function and the login data, ready to be rendered.

-These hooks are exposed by the `loginServices` object, which can be imported from dapp-core:
+These hooks are exposed by the `loginServices` object, which can be imported from dapp-core-components:

 ```
-import {loginServices} from @elrondnetwork/dapp-core
+import {loginServices} from @elrondnetwork/dapp-core-components
 ```

 There are 4 available hooks: